unicode-org/icu/docs/userguide/packaging/plug-ins.md

 ## User interface and troubleshooting

-The new command line utility, 'icuinfo', will not only print out ICU version information, but will also give information on the load status of plugins, with the "-L" option.
+The new command line utility, `icuinfo`, will not only print out ICU version information, but will also give information on the load status of plugins, with the "-L" option.
 It will list all loaded or possibly-loaded plugins, give their level, and list any errors